Phase One IQ4-150 Technical Basics

 Ethernet: Very consistent, positive connections, no data bottlenecks, unlimited cable distance and with a Power Over Ethernet (POE) injector, no battery changes necessary. (careful, positive connections mean the camera could be yanked and the cable won’t break away)

-Ethernet setup is a bit more finicky the first time and usually requires some system preference changes in the computer interface as well as some re-starts for both the digital back and Capture One.
-Quit Capture One, and the setup basically goes like this:
+is (can be) a bit more finicky the first time and usually requires some system preference changes in the computer interface as well as some re-starts for both the digital back and Capture One the very first time you attempt Ethernet Tethering.
+For the first time, go ahead and just plug it all up and see if you can select your IQ4 as ‘Camera’ within Capture One where you will see your IQ4 identified by serial number.
+If not, quit Capture One, and the setup basically goes like this:

 1) Plug the IQ4-150 into the Cat5e / Cat6e ethernet cable and plug cable directly into ethernet port of computer or attached hub. (standard, not crossover cable)